NET Y U

 Existing site screenshot: “NYU Engage”

-We each critiqued each others idea sketches with feedback.
-In summary we enjoyed ideas that gave users an aspect of personalization as current networking sites such as "NYU engage" lacked features allowing students to customize their profile.
+In the sketching and ideation phase of the project, our team wanted to generate as many free flowing design solution ideas as possible.
+We enjoyed ideas that gave users an aspect of personalization as current networking sites such as "NYU engage" lacked features allowing students to customize their profile.
 In addition, we enjoyed the idea of event organization through a map or calendar.
 Finally, we were interested in a design style that resembled a network map.

 Sketches of George Wang, Kathy Laguerre and Lourdes Keochgerien